pain relief · posture work · ease of movement

 My work is highly individualized, solution-oriented, and assistive.

 Given the context of my work in a number of areas where not even the forefront of medicine has a lot to offer yet, it's sensible to be cautious, curious, developmental, and measured in our work together, whether through bodywork or in advocacy and learning aout your body.
 While as a massage therapist with only a year of initial training I can't diagnose or treat any illness nor prescribe any solution, I offer close observation, a decade's experience working hands-on, and a great deal of personal experience and research to help you identify what may be worth further investigation with your healthcare team.
-We discover tools for your particular case as we go.
+We discover tools for your particular case as we go as well as applying everything I've learned so far.

 We will work to reduce your chronic pain as efficiently and as far as possible with hands-on techniques if you're near, self-care if you're at a distance, while letting observation inform our overall plan.